kintohub/kintohub-docs/docs/kintoblocks.md

 6. By default, each variable added will be regarded as an optional variable.
 If you would like to mandate the use of any specific variable, enable the **This is a required value option**.

-   { TODO : Add GIF video of enabling "This is a required value option switch" }
+   {TODO: Raven Add GIF video of enabling "This is a required value option switch" }

 ### Manage Environment Variables